Ocmulgee has 6 miles of trails. Park trail rules:

 Corn Field Mound Trial –1/4 miles

 This trail is grass trail that goes past the Corn Field Mound and prehistoric trenches, and ends at the Heritage Trail.
 The Corn Field Mound is believed to have originally been a ceremonial cornfield.
 Later the mound was built over the field.
-The purpose of the prehistoric trenches is unknown.It could have been used for defensive purposes or for borrow pits for mound building.
+The purpose of the prehistoric trenches is unknown.It could have been used for a fortification or for borrow pits for mound building.